AyseAyhan/Network-Security/docs/AyseAyhan_NetworkSecurityMkDocs.md

 For a cipher to be suitable for cryptography, it depends on four fundamental parameters:

 1\.
-Confidentiality: Involves ensuring that data can only be accessed by designated parties; otherwise, communication is not secure.
+Confidentiality: This involves ensuring that data can only be accessed by designated parties; otherwise, communication is not secure.

 2\.
 Authenticity/Integrity: Ensures that the received data is not